Tom Giwi

 04.An Every Day Thing

-Reclaimed Photopolymer plate, Plywood, Translucent Acyclic, Strip LED, Metal Hinges, Magnets
+Reclaimed Photopolymer plate, Plywood, Translucent Acryclic, Strip LED, Metal Hinges, Magnets

 2025